uq-eresearch/miletus/INSTALL.md

 - `postgresql-devel`
 - `postgresql-server`

+Note: many of these development libraries must be installed **before** Ruby is installed, otherwise the features will not be detected when Ruby is built.

 ## Setup database

 ### PostgreSQL

-Initialize PostgreSQL and start PostgreSQL server:
+Initialize PostgreSQL and start the PostgreSQL server:

     sudo  postgresql-setup initdb